Sunday, March 17, 2024

 Warning

 There are potential security risks involved in connecting a phone (or for that matter any device with wireless capability) to an "air gap" PC.
 Even if the phone's wireless capability is supposedly disabled via software, it's possible that malware could enable it, such as in burst-mode, and even if it remained disabled, there would still be the possibility of malware on the phone accessing data on the PC.
 To be certain that hackers and malware can't access the PC via the phone, a "dumb" storage device such as a flash drive or SD-card should be used to relay data between the PC and the phone.
-Another possibility would be to use an MX-Linux installation just to make changes and to make duplicate installations for accessing/processing data (details below), so that there would be no data on the installation which would be connected to the phone.
+Many if not most smartphones can interface directly with external drives, and if it's not convenient to move or copy files or folders with your phone's default file manager, you can install a dual-pane manager such as X-plore.
+Another possibility would be to use an MX-Linux installation just to make changes and to make duplicate installations for accessing/processing data (details below), so that there would be no data on the installation being changed, and you could connect the phone directly to the PC.

 ====================